jemimaabu/list-alphabetizer/README.md

 # list-alphabetizer
-A webapp for sorting lists alphabetically
+A webapp for sorting lists alphabetically.

 # How To Use
 1. Choose all required options from the ones provided.